magento/pwa-studio/packages/pwa-devdocs/src/pwa-buildpack/project-setup/create-configuration-files/index.md

 title: Create configuration files
 ---

-In the [previous topic], you created a `package.json` file and installed the project dependencies.
+In the [previous topic], you linked your project to the Magento backend store.
-In this topic, you will create the other configuration files for your development environment.
+In this topic, you will create the configuration files for your development environment.

 ## Create the Babel configuration file

 Create a `.babelrc` file in your theme’s root directory with the following content:

 ``` javascript